 Therapists have told us that after working with these body centered interventions they feel more empowered and capable of helping their clients heal their traumas.
 We hope that this book will enhance EMDR therapists skills to a whole new level.

-Order “EMDR Therapy and Somatic Psychology: Interventions to Enhance Embodiment in Trauma Treatment” through Norton by clicking this link, and include this promo code EMDRSP18 to receive a 20% discount and free shipping.
-This special promotional code is only available through Norton’s website, and is good until December 31, 2018.
+Order “EMDR Therapy and Somatic Psychology: Interventions to Enhance Embodiment in Trauma Treatment” through Norton by clicking this link, and include this promo code NORTON57 to receive a 25% discount and free shipping.
+This special promotional code is only available through Norton’s website, and is good until September 1, 2019.

 About Dr. Arielle Schwartz